pingcap/docs/system-variables.md

 - Type: Time
 - Persists to cluster: Yes
 - Default value: `23:59 +0000`
-- This variable is used to control the end time of the scheduling window of the TTL job in the background.
+- This variable is used to control the end time of the scheduling window of TTL jobs in the background.
 When you modify the value of this variable, be cautious that a small window might cause the cleanup of expired data to fail.

 ### tidb_txn_assertion_level <span class="version-mark">New in v6.0.0</span>